Does anyone can indicate me some common courtesies and customs that should follow when visiting Indonesia?

 Ah yes, totally agree with what Hilary has written above on common courtesies.
 Very insightful.

 I wonder how Indonesian tell whether a woman is menstruating or otherwise?
 Can they tell from a look or from some mystical tell-tale signs a mentruating woman bears?
 Strange!

 Oh yes, in some rural areas, the women still go around topless as depicted in paintings displayed in major museums around the world.
 Never never ogle at them as it is extremely rude.
 A quick side glance is permissible though, but do not be too obvious as you may be considered a pervert over there.
 Most times though, the lady folks do have a decent bra over their bare breasts but do remove them to facilitate household chores and farming due to the exceptionally humid weather and oppressive heat there.
 Copious perspiration is the norm as you will be too as it is Summer there all year round.
 You won't want to go round drenched in sweat.
-It will be very unlikely for you to meet up with these tantalizing bare breasted females, but if you are so lucky, do not act surprised and do cast your gaze on the ground so as not to offend them. over 7 years ago
+It will be very unlikely for you to meet up with these tantalizing bare breasted females, but if you are so lucky, do not act surprised and do cast your gaze on the ground so as not to offend them. almost 8 years ago

 As I said Patrick I visited countless temples in Java and Bali and this menustration rule didn't apply.
 I remember at one, I think privately owned temple (by a family), the guide mentioned it had applied at one time however I don't know why the rule was changed or was an explanation given.

 I reckon they relied on menustrating women respecting their culture & their honesty to cooperate whenever the rule was explained to them wherever it was applicable.
 Perhaps some Indonesians here could give us more insight into this. almost 8 years ago

 For open public temples this menstrual rule isn't applied, might apply only in private owned temples like Hillary said.